-For math instruction, SLAS uses Every Day math developed by the University of Chicago.
-The SLAS Mathematics curriculum provides students with opportunities to participate in a variety of individual, small group, and whole class learning situations.
-The typical lesson is set up to encourage interest in and exploration of mathematical concepts and problems using a variety of problem-solving strategies and encourages students to apply their work to real life situations.
-Our students are learning above level math concepts with extra assistance provided for students as needed.
-Elements of literacy are woven into the introduction of each new math concept in grades Pre-Kindergarten through 5th grade.
+For math instruction, SLAS will introduce GO Math this year.
+The SLAS Mathematics curriculum provides students with opportunities to participate in a variety of individual, small-group, and whole-class learning situations.
+The typical lesson is set up to encourage interest in and exploration of mathematical concepts and problems using a variety of problem-solving strategies and encourages students to apply their work to real-life situations.
+Our students are learning above-level math concepts with extra assistance provided for students as needed.
+Elements of literacy are woven into the introduction of each new math concept in Kindergarten through 5th grade.
 Activities are planned to help students experience success and develop a positive attitude towards Math and to themselves as mathematicians.